These guides are AI-generated educational summaries — not legal or medical advice.

 Not mentioning erectile dysfunction or sexual dysfunction

-Why: Erectile dysfunction following penile surgery may be separately ratable under DC 7522 (impotency) and independently qualifies for SMC-K for loss of use of a creative organ under 38 CFR 3.350(a).
+Erectile dysfunction following penile surgery may be separately ratable under DC 7522 (impotency) and independently qualifies for SMC-K for loss of use of a creative organ under 38 CFR 3.350(a).
 Omitting this leaves a compensable benefit on the table.

-Do this instead: Explicitly report all sexual dysfunction including inability to achieve or maintain erection, loss of sensation, and inability to engage in intercourse.
+Instead: Explicitly report all sexual dysfunction including inability to achieve or maintain erection, loss of sensation, and inability to engage in intercourse.
 Ensure the examiner documents this on the DBQ.

 Impact: SMC-K entitlement; separate DC 7522 rating